The Eight Parts of Speech in English

 • with (indicates a relationship)

-• and (joins two or more words, phrases, or clauses)
+• and (joins two or more ideas)

-• but (introduces a contrast)
+• but (introduces contrast)

-• or (introduces a choice)
+• or (offers a choice)

-• so (indicates a result or consequence)
+• so (indicates result or consequence)

-• oh (expresses surprise or realization)
+• oh (expresses surprise)

-• wow (expresses amazement or admiration)
+• wow (expresses amazement)

 • ouch (expresses pain)